tidy-finance/website/docs/10_introduction.md

 ## Portfolio choice problems

 In the previous part, we show how to download stock market data and inspect it with graphs and summary statistics.
 Now, we move to a typical question in Finance, namely, how to optimally allocate wealth across different assets.
-The standard framework for optimal portfolio selection considers investors that like higher future returns but dislike future return volatility (standard deviation): the *mean-variance investor*.
+The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance): the *mean-variance investor*.

 An essential tool to evaluate portfolios in the mean-variance context is the *efficient frontier*, the set of portfolios which satisfy the condition that no other portfolio exists with a higher expected return but with the same volatility (i.e., the risk).
 We compute and visualize the efficient frontier for several stocks.
 First, we extract each asset's *monthly* returns.
 In order to keep things simple we work with a balanced panel and exclude tickers for which we do not observe a price on every single trading day since 2000.